WRDE-LD: History

-NBC affiliation

 On April 23, 2014, it was announced that WRDE would become an NBC affiliate in June of that year.
 Station president Bob Backman approached NBC for an affiliation agreement after watching one of the out-of-market NBC affiliates on cable a few years earlier, dissatisfied at the lack of local news coverage focusing on the Delmarva region.
 The switch gave the Delmarva Peninsula market not only its first full-time NBC affiliate, but also its first major network affiliate based in Delaware (the market's other network affiliates originate from and are licensed to Salisbury, Maryland—including ABC affiliate WMDT and CBS/Fox affiliate WBOC-TV).
 The only Delaware-licensed station in the market was Seaford-licensed PBS member station WDPB, which operates as a satellite of Philadelphia's WHYY-TV.

 Delmarva had been one of the few markets in the country that still lacked full service from the Big Three networks.
-With the affiliation switch, the station rebranded as "WRDE-NBC Coast TV," and moved the MyNetworkTV and Cozi TV affiliations to a new shared second digital subchannel.
+With the affiliation switch, the station rebranded as "WRDE-NBC Coast TV", and moved the MyNetworkTV and Cozi TV affiliations to a new shared second digital subchannel.
 This brought NBC programming back to eastern Maryland and southern Delaware for the first time since WMDT dropped its secondary affiliation with NBC in 1992.
-For the 22 years that followed, cable and satellite systems had to rely on NBC's affiliates in Baltimore (WMAR-TV until January 1995, then WBAL-TV), Philadelphia (KYW-TV until September 1995, then network-owned WCAU), Hagerstown (WHAG-TV, now independent station WDVM-TV), and Norfolk (WAVY-TV) in order to carry the network's programming.
+For the 22 years that followed, cable and satellite systems had to rely on NBC's affiliates in Baltimore (WMAR-TV until January 1995, then WBAL-TV), Philadelphia (KYW-TV until September 1995, then network-owned WCAU), Hagerstown (WHAG-TV, now independent station WDVM-TV), and Norfolk (WAVY-TV) to carry the network's programming.